-Philippines' Duterte describes Western threats of ICC indictment as 'bullshit'
+Philippines' Duterte calls Western threats of ICC indictment hypocritical

 For months, Duterte has been ridiculing concerns that extrajudicial killings could be taking place in his drugs war, and the United States, European Union and United Nations have been the preferred targets of his comments.

-The brash former mayor and prosecutor said lawyers in Europe were "rotten", "stupid", and had a "brain like a pea".
+The brash former mayor and prosecutor said lawyers in Europe were "rotten," "stupid," and had a "brain like a pea."

-This month, Duterte said he might follow Russia's move to withdraw from the ICC, describing it as "useless".
+This month, Duterte said he might follow Russia's move to withdraw from the ICC, describing it as "useless."

 He believes the West has failed to comprehend the gravity of the Philippines' methamphetamine problem and has said he was ready to "rot in jail" to achieve his goals.